khalil5754/khalil5754.github.io/_posts/2022-10-19-your-new-blog-post.md

-# Using MySQL to Create a Database & Write Queries
+# Using MySQL to Create a Database and Write Queries

 ## Looking for a fast solution to querying?
 Look no further.